- Purchase the complete Expat Arrivals Madrid Guide (PDF)

 There is a highly effective system of trains in Madrid that extends all the way to the country's extremities, but also to closer areas.
 These local trains are often quicker than the metro.

 When it comes to longer journeys, living in Madrid puts expat residents at the epicentre of domestic travel.
 One advantage of this is the AVE, Spain's high-speed train, which travels to and from several of the country's largest cities.

 The trip isn't cheap, but the amount of time saved from not having to check bags or go through security lines makes it a sensible alternative to flying.

 The bus network is a great alternative for getting to destinations the metro doesn't cover.
 Metro and bus tickets are interchangeable in the city centre and, similar to the train system, buses depart from Madrid’s centre and head in all directions.
+Madrid also has a night bus that covers most of the city and runs right through the night.
+Expats must keep in mind that single-ride tickets can be bought on the bus but multiple-ride tickets must be bought at a metro station.
 While they might be the most economical method of travelling outside of Madrid, they aren’t as comfortable or efficient as other options.

 Taxis in Madrid

 Taxis are a popular way to get around in Madrid.
 They are reasonably priced, but to avoid getting 'taken for a ride' it is important for new arrivals to know where they are going and the best way to get there.
 While most taxi drivers do their job with integrity, by law a taxi is only obliged to take the cheapest route if the passenger indicates which route that is.